Art3mK/gcp-pro-arch-notes/networking.md

 - unknown to the OS of the VM
 - no public DNS by default
 - DNS zones can be hosted using Cloud DNS
+- global static external IP addresses
+    - you can use global IPs in DNS networks
+    - they are only available to global forwarding rules
+    - the global forwarding rules is used for global load balancing
+    - can't assign to a regional or zonal resource

 ### Alias IP ranges